pjr87/SilkTours/README.md

 ```
 This will start a python webservice on localhost:5000

+In order to run the full version of the server, you must install:
+- Python
+- MySQL
+- MySQLdb

 To run the full version of the server:
 ```
 python run.py